zhhuta/vpsnet/vps.net.md

 	quantity = 2
 	...

-Explanation:
+Okay - let's explain the above config file 'snippet':

-We have group called `[app]` where will be 2 servers with labels `web01` and `web02`, each server will be build with 2 Nodes and have hostname `web01.zhhuta.tld` and `web02.zhhuta.tld`
+We have group called `[app]` with 2 servers `[quantity = 2]` with labels `web01` and `web02`, each of these servers will be build with 2 Nodes `[nodes=2]` and have hostname

-It's not enough to build our ifra, we have to decide on witch cloud we goig to build and chose base tamplate.
+`web01.zhhuta.tld` and `web02.zhhuta.tld` `fqdn = zhhuta.tld`.

-## Geting Clouds from api.vps.net
+Okay - we have a decription of what we're going to build, now let's work out the 'where' and 'how' we are going to accomplish these builds.

-Next step we going to retrieve the list of vps.net clouds and check on what cloud we can build infra.
+Next step we going to retrieve the list of vps.net clouds and check which clouds we can build our infrastructure on.

 	def get_clouds(config_cred):
 		""" Fucntion get full list of clouds and retunr dict of cloud namd and id """